nunchaku-tech/nunchaku/docs/source/advanced_features/lora.rst

 `Nunchaku <nunchaku_repo_>`_ seamlessly integrates with off-the-shelf LoRAs without requiring requantization.
 Instead of fusing the LoRA branch into the main branch, we directly concatenate the LoRA weights to our low-rank branch.
-As Nunchaku uses fused kernel, the overhead of a separate low-rank branch is negligible.
+As Nunchaku uses fused kernel, the overhead of a separate low-rank branch is largely reduced.
 Below is an example of running FLUX.1-dev with `Ghibsky <ghibsky_lora_>`_ LoRA.

 .. literalinclude:: ../../../examples/flux.1-dev-lora.py